-- Loans are available for the purchase of a single computer or tablet, and software applications used to develop job specific skills. - Scanners, printers, or other equipment may be eligible for reimbursement if they are directly associated with work activities of job requirements. - Loans are interest-free. - Minimum loan payment of \$25 per pay period through payroll deduction. - Maximum loan repayment period of 52 pay periods (2 years). - In the event an employee separates from the Agency, finance staff will request that the employee provide written authorization for CMSA to deduct the remaining loan balance from their final payroll check.
+- Loans are available for the purchase of personnel computer equipment. - Loans are interest-free. - Minimum loan payment of \$25 per pay period through payroll deduction. - Maximum loan repayment period of 52 pay periods (2 years). - In the event an employee separates from the Agency, finance staff will request that the employee provide written authorization for CMSA to deduct the remaining loan balance from their final payroll check.

-I. Employees interested in applying for a computer loan must fill out the program specific Request for Financing form, available in the S/Lib-Forms and Templates/Staff Forms directory.
+- Employees interested in applying for a computer loan must fill out the program specific Request for Financing form, available in the S/Lib-Forms and Templates/Staff Forms/Computer Purchase Loan Agreement. - II.
+The employee must submit the completed Request for Financing form and a copy of the computer purchase receipt to the Administrative Services Manager (ASM).

-- II.
-The employee must submit the completed Request for Financing form and a copy of the computer purchase receipt to the Administrative Services Manager (ASM). - III.
+- III.
 If the Request for Financing is approved, the ASM will forward it to finance staff to prepare the Installment Note for the employee to execute. - IV.
 After the employee has executed the Installment Note, finance staff will prepare a reimbursement check for the approved loan amount. - V. The employee will receive a copy of the Installment Note with the reimbursement check.